 There you have it!
 You successfully built a wood frame for your DIY large wall art!

 Looking for more wall decor ideas?
-Check out our roundup of 19+ of the best DIY wall decor ideas on the internet!
+Check out our roundup of 19+ of the best DIY wall decor ideas on the internet or this modern DIY wall art design!